 The Successes of an Integrated Primary Care Practice

-Successful measurement of these components is essential in order to evaluate the effectiveness of policies and practices over time.
-These elements—consistent monitoring, clinical care, efficacious execution of that care through operations, and allocating financial resources responsibly—can work together to provide the infrastructure for healthy integrated care practices.
+Successful measurement of these components is essential to evaluate the effectiveness of policies and practices over time.
+These elements can work together to provide the infrastructure for healthy integrated care practices.